GeoPlatform/client-api/api.md

 - `ItemService.save(:item)` - Create or update the specified item.
 If 'item.id' exists, updates with HTTP-PUT.
 Otherwise, creates using HTTP-POST.
 - `ItemService.patch(:id, :patch)` - Partial update of item with specified identifier using the specified HTTP-PATCH ops.
 - `ItemService.remove(:id)` - Delete item with specified identifier
+- `ItemService.import(:arg, :format)` - Create a new Item using either a URL or a File (see implementation for specific requirements)
+- `ItemService.export(:id, :format)` - Export the specified Item in the specified format
+- `ItemService.getUri(:item)` - Given an unpersisted GeoPlatform Item, generate and return a valid URI for it.

 ### Examples